-- · Markets cannot develop at the expected rates, lowering return on investment and potentially delivering lower profitability than planned. - · Market access is lost to a significant market. - · A significant new competitive gold variety emerges to compete with Zespri. - · A new competitive fruit takes market share from all other fruits. - · Organic supply cannot be increased, leaving a gap in Zespri's product offering. - · There is a crop increase in excess of market capability. - · Supply is unable to meet the quality and delivery requirements of markets. - Consumers move away from whole fresh kiwifruit as the need for convenience increases.
+- · There are varying levels of economic recession (stemming from COVID-19) - Markets cannot develop at the expected rates, lowering return on investment and potentially delivering lower profitability than planned - · Market access is lost to a significant market. - · A significant new competitive gold variety emerges to compete with Zespri. - A new competitive fruit takes market share from all other - Organic supply cannot be increased, leaving a gap in Zespri's product offering. - There is a crop increase in excess of market capability. - Supply is unable to meet the quality and delivery requirements of markets. - Consumers move away from whole fresh kiwifruit as the need for convenience increases